Lake Ainsworth Blue Green Algae Status

 What species affect Lake Ainsworth?

-Species that have been identified from time to time in Lake Ainsworth include: anabaena, microcystis, lyngbya, and oscillatoria.
+Species that have been identified from time to time in Lake Ainsworth include: dolichospermum, microcystis, pseudanabaena, chroococcus, lyngbya, and oscillatoria.

 How can blue green algae affect me?

 Skin and eye irritation is a common reaction.
 At stronger concentrations nerve and liver toxins may be present.
 Some people are more likely than others to suffer as a result of contact with blue green algae.
-Anyone who is aware that they are acutely allergic to blue green algae should avoid contact with the waters of Lake Ainsworth during the summer months.
-To learn more about this organism, how it forms, and what it can do to you, click on the Department of Natural Resources (DNR) information.
+Anyone who is aware that they are acutely allergic to blue green algae should avoid contact with the waters of Lake Ainsworth.
+To learn more about this organism, how it forms, and what it can do to you, click on the WaterNSW information.

-Council follows the protocols set by the North Coast Regional Algal Coordinating Committee (NCRACC) for recreational water when determining whether health warnings are necessary.
+Council follows the Guidelines for Managing Risk in Recreational Waters (National Health and Medical Research council NHMRC, 2008) for recreational water when determining whether health warnings are necessary.

 Warning signs are erected:

-- when blue green algae concentrations exceed the NCRACC protocols.
+- when blue green algae concentrations exceed the NHMRC guidelines, and/or

-- and/or when concentrated algal slicks and/or scums appear.
+- when concentrated algal slicks and/or scums appear.

 The signs are removed:

-- when blue-green algal concentrations fall below the NCRACC protocol levels, and slicks and/or scums are no longer present.
+- when two consecutive weekly samples of blue-green algal concentrations fall below the NHMRC guideline levels, and slicks and/or scums are no longer present.

-Sampling is undertaken by environmental health officers in accordance with NCRACC protocols and analysed by a NATA accredited laboratory.
+Sampling is undertaken by Council’s environmental health officers in accordance with NHMRC guidelines and are analysed by a NATA accredited laboratory.
 Results are generally available within 24 hours.
-Testing is stepped up in summer and may be carried out several times a week when algae blooms appear imminent or are in progress.
+Testing is generally carried out weekly between October and April and sampling may be increased to several times a week when algae blooms appear imminent or are in progress.